qecsim/qecsim/README.rst

 **qecsim** is a Python 3 package for simulating quantum error correction using stabilizer codes.

-It includes many common codes, error models and decoders and can be extended with additional components.
+It provides access to all features via a command-line interface.
+It can also be used as a library via the fully-documented API.
+It includes many common codes, error models and decoders, and can be extended with additional components.

 Installation
 ------------